- Title Associate Professor, Media Science

 PhD, University of Kansas

-Tammy R. Vigil is an Assistant Professor of Communication at Boston University.
+Tammy R. Vigil is an Associate Professor of Communication at Boston University.
 She earned her doctorate in communication studies from the University of Kansas with an emphasis on rhetoric and political communication.
 Her research interests include political campaigns, persuasion, and women as political communicators.
 Dr. Vigil’s books include Moms in Chief: The Rhetoric of Republican Motherhood and the Spouses of Presidential Nominees , 1992-2016 (University Press of Kansas, 2019), Melania & Michelle: First Ladies in a New Era (Red Lightning Books, 2019), and Connecting with Constituents: Identification Building and Blocking in Contemporary National Convention Addresses (Lexington Books, 2015).
 She also co-authored The Third Agenda in U.S. Presidential Debates: Debate Watch and Citizen Reactions, 1996-2004 (Praeger, 2009).
 Dr. Vigil has published journal articles and book chapters on the rhetoric of Michelle Obama, Franklin D. Roosevelt, George W. Bush, and on national nominating conventions.
 She has served as an expert source for stories in several news outlets including the Associate Press, Guardian, Washington Post, Chicago Tribune, Christian Science Monitor, and NPR.
 Dr. Vigil was formerly the Associate Dean of the College of Communication at Boston University and is a past winner of the Wrange-Baskerville award given annually by the Public Address Division of the National Communication Association.